marcelloziotti/curriculum/Curriculum.md

 - 🚀 **Build System Modernization:** Migrated the Audio IP build system from Make to CMake, achieving a 70% speedup in build times.
 - 🔧 **Intel IOSF Sideband Interface SystemC Library Update:** Partnered with the Simics Simulator team the upgrade of the core Intel IOSF Sideband Interface SystemC library to meet new architecture specifications.
 - 📷 **Camera IP 3rd Party Integration (Meteorlake):** Integrated into a Simics SystemC model the Camera SystemC model developed by the IP team.
 Owned the end-to-end Simics validation.
-- :lock: **NVMe Data Encryption Modeling (Lunarlake):** Created a new Simics DML (Device Modeling Language) model for NVMe data encryption.
+- 🔒 **NVMe Data Encryption Modeling (Lunarlake):** Created a new Simics DML (Device Modeling Language) model for NVMe data encryption.
 Adopted Test-Driven Development (TDD) and validated functionality with the BIOS team using UEFI applications, successfully shifting-left overall FW/SW/OS readiness.
 - 🤝 **Collaboration with Microsoft:** Running NVMe encryption flows on Simics helped Microsoft to detect and fix three critical bugs in the Windows OS pre-release.
 Microsoft found a great value in Simics SoC simuation, and the collaboration is continuing also for the upcoming SoCs like Pantherlake.
 - ⚙️ **Software Continuous Integration (SWCI) Initiative:** Initiated the SWCI project to integrate and test BIOS/FW components alongside Simics SoC builds.
 Enabled early identification of firmware issues and streamlined the integration process to upcoming SoCs like Pantherlake.